- Research & Policy

 Notre Dame’s campus in northern Indiana, U.S.A., (90 miles east of Chicago and adjacent to South Bend) is renowned for its beauty and for the richness of its academic, recreational, athletic, and arts and cultural offerings.
 Many master’s students choose to live on campus (off-campus housing also is available).

-Learn more about the seven institutes, each with a distinctive mission and focus, within the Keough School of Global Affairs:
+Learn more about the nine institutes, each with a distinctive mission and focus, within the Keough School of Global Affairs: